ui-router/ui-router.github.io/_ng2_tutorial/hellogalaxy.md

 Click the "People" tab, then click on a person.

-<iframe style="width: 100%; height: 500px;"
+<iframe style="width: 100%; height: 550px;"
-  src="//embed.plnkr.co/1wB5QZSPvvCJZXBWMLXU/?show=preview"
+  src="//stackblitz.com/edit/uirouter-angular-hello-galaxy?embed=1&file=src/main.ts&view=preview"
   frameborder="1" allowfullscren="allowfullscren"></iframe>

 When you switch from one state to the another, it is called a Transition.
-On the bottom of the plunker, the [UI-Router Transition Visualizer](https://github.com/ui-router/visualizer) shows each transition visually, and provides transition details when hovered and/or clicked.
+On the bottom of the stackblitz, the [UI-Router Transition Visualizer](https://github.com/ui-router/visualizer) shows each transition visually, and provides transition details when hovered and/or clicked.
 {: .notice--info}